RTEMS/rtems-docs/c-user/task_manager.rst

     are not included in the processor affinity set of the task.
 It is also not an error if the processor affinity set contains processors that are not part of the system.

+    In case a scheduler without support for task affinites is used for the task, then the task processor affinity set must contain all online processors of the system.
+This prevents odd corner cases if processors are added/removed at run-time to/from scheduler instances.

 .. raw:: latex